jmlaya/BINowPlaying/README.md

 ## Technologies used

 AngularJS, because is a simple framework for create single page apps.

+You can see it in action (http://jmlaya.com/bi-now-playing "DEMO"), implement on your web server (Nginx o Apache por example) using the dist folder, or you can to clone the repository and build it `git clone https://github.com/jmlaya/BINowPlaying.git`